commonknowledge/community-climate-justice-archive/README.md

 [^terminal]: **Terminal**: A program that provides the command line interface.
 On macOS, it's called "Terminal"; on Windows, "Command Prompt" or "PowerShell".
 [Learn more](https://www.codecademy.com/article/command-line-commands)

 [^envvar]: **Environment variables**: Configuration settings stored outside your code, often in a `.env` file.
 They keep sensitive information like passwords separate from the code.
 [Learn more](https://www.twilio.com/en-us/blog/environment-variables-python)

+[^homebrew]: **Homebrew**: A package manager for macOS that makes installing and managing software much easier.
+Think of it as an app store for developer tools.
+[Learn more](https://brew.sh/)